Sebring, Florida

-Sebring (/ˈsiːbrɪŋ/ SEE-bring) is a city in the south-central Florida and is the county seat of Highlands County, Florida, United States, nicknamed "The City on the Circle", in reference to Circle Drive, the center of the Sebring Downtown Historic District.
-As of the 2020 census, the population was 10,729.
-It is the county seat of Highlands County, and is the principal city of the Sebring Metropolitan Statistical Area.
+Sebring (/ˈsiːbrɪŋ/ SEE-bring) is a city in and the county seat of Highlands County, Florida, United States.
+It is nicknamed "The City on the Circle", in reference to Circle Drive, the center of the Sebring Downtown Historic District.
+As of 2022 United States Census estimates, the population is 11,379, up from 10,729 at the 2020 census.
+The broader Sebring metropolitan area had a population estimate of 105,618 in 2022; the disparity in population between the city proper and the metropolitan area is due to the relatively small size of the annexed area of the city, with most all of the landmass west of Lake Jackson technically in unincorporated Highlands County.